WELCOME BACK TO CAMPUS IN AUGUST

 With the expectation of entering Phase 3 on July 1, our plan is to offer Morning Care from 7-8AM in the gym and escort the children to their respective classes at 8AM when classrooms open.
 Afternoon Extended Care will also be offered with new health and safety modifications designed to meet state and local mandates.
 Additional details regarding club offerings, snacks, pick up, and health routines will be provided prior to the start of school.

 Currently enrolled families should email our Extended Care Director with questions.

 OUR CAMPUS IS OPEN IN THE SUMMER

-As of June 2, the building is open on Tuesdays and Wednesdays from 9 AM – 3 PM for visitors or we can be contacted by phone at 703-941-1220.
+As of June 2, the building is open on Tuesdays, Wednesdays, and Thursdays from 9 AM – 3 PM for visitors or we can be contacted by phone at 703-941-1220.
 Our main school entrance is Entrance 3.

 While many questions remain unanswered, we know families have questions and this webpage is one way we as a school are demonstrating our commitment to keep the lines of communication open.
 We are in close communication with local health and county authorities as well as school systems throughout our region and we will inform parents of all new health measures that will be implemented throughout the summer months.

 ICS implemented a comprehensive distance learning plan for the final quarter of the 2019-2020 school year.
 Students received daily instruction from our dedicated faculty using online technology resources.
 Our faculty and staff also participated in workshops and developed effective lesson plans.